 Creaky floors occur when there’s movement between two or more floor system components, such as when the substrate and nails rub against one another.
 Squeaky second floors are much more troublesome because they annoy people on two floors.

-LP Legacy® Premium Sub-Floor Adhesive helps increase overall floor stiffness and can prevent squeaks by creating a tight seal between the floor joists and sub-floor.
-When used with LP Legacy® Premium Sub-Flooring, LP Legacy Adhesive offers a strong and quiet sub-floor system—and pairing the two adds coverage for squeaks alongside a lifetime limited warranty
+LP Legacy® Premium Sub-Floor Adhesive helps increase overall floor stiffness and can help prevent squeaks by creating a tight seal between the floor joists and sub-floor.
+When used with LP Legacy® Premium Sub-Flooring, LP Legacy Adhesive offers a strong and quiet sub-floor system—and pairing the two adds coverage for squeaks that has a lifetime limited warranty.

 Read the complete warranty details for LP Legacy Premium Sub-Flooring here.